Updated

 Ultra — $200/month

-Business / Teams — $40/user/month
+Teams — $40/user/month (Standard) or $120/user/month (Premium)

-Everything in Pro, plus organizational features:
+Everything on the Individual plans, plus organizational features:

-• Centralized billing and usage analytics
+• Centralized team billing and administration

 Enterprise — Custom pricing